lifelib-dev/lifelib/makedocs/source/about_lifelib.rst

 ------------------

 lifelib is a Python package, and it includes a variety of *libraries*.
-A library is a folder containing models, sample scripts and Jupyter notebooks.
+A library is a folder containing actuarial models, sample scripts and Jupyter notebooks.
 Choose a library you want to use as the base for your own project, and copy the library from the package to your own location.
 See :ref:`here <create-a-project>` for how to make a copy of a library.
+Sample scripts and Jupyter notebooks are executable out of the box.

+.. rubric:: modelx models

+Most libraries include models built with `modelx`_.
 To interface with the model interactively, start your favorite IPython console, import `modelx`_ and read the model into the IPython session by `modelx.read_model`_ function.